Pennsylvania foresters return from fighting West Coast wildfires

 HARRISBURG, Pa.
 (WHTM) – Forty foresters from all over the Keystone State were key in getting the South Fire in Northern California under control.

-The fire torched more than 5,000 acres of the Shasta-Trinity National Forest — the largest in California.
-It was a short notice for the all-volunteer crew, because flames wait for no one.
+The fire torched more than 5,000 acres of the Shasta-Trinity National Forest, the largest in California.
+It was short notice for the all-volunteer crew because flames wait for no one.

-The South Fire ignited on Sept.
-5 from a lightning strike that hit Shasta-Trinity National Forest — 40 miles outside Redding.
+The South Fire ignited Sept.
+5 from a lightning strike that hit Shasta-Trinity National Forest, 40 miles outside Redding.

 The crew left three days later, only to be greeted by ferocious flames.